HayriyeYigit/HayriyeYigit/README.md

 ###

-<p align="left">My name is  Hayriye Yigit and I'm a Full Stack Developer, from Berlin</p>
+<p align="left">My name is  Hayriye Yigit and I'm a Full Stack Development Student, from Berlin</p>

 ###